Skip to content

 In each cluster, upgrade your existing ambient meshes installed with the Gloo Operator for multicluster.
 Then, create east-west gateways so that traffic requests can be routed cross-cluster.

-2. Update your managed-istio ServiceMeshController resources to include the required multicluster settings.
+1. Update your managed-istio ServiceMeshController resources to include the required multicluster settings in both clusters.

 apiVersion: operator.gloo.solo.io/v1